adamya-singh/rutgers-menu-assistant/backend/README.md

     - customize for my use case (rutgers-menu-assistant)
     - wrap functionality using fastapi
     - transition from streamlit ui to react.js ui

+notes:
+    - I still need to structure collection of each menu item myself, since the link to each respective nutritional info page for a menu item needs to be saved with the menu item it is part of